-This idea could help account for the theoretical reasons why inequality should affect happiness.
+Diminished returns could be one of the theoretical reasons why inequality should affect happiness.
 If, as the data shows, the majority of global wealth is being accumulated by people who already have plenty to spare, there will not be a huge ‘return’ of happiness.
 In a perfectly equal world, everybody requires the same amount to be satisfied.
 In a perfectly unequal world, the majority of people require little to be satisfied but do not receive even that because all the money is tied up in the bank accounts of people who take their yachts for granted.

 However, if we look at the trends over time on a global scale, there seems to be a link and it is important that we explain that link if we are to learn how best to organise society in terms of subjective wellbeing.
 Perhaps some countries have both high happiness and low inequality because they have effective governments with a knack for social policy.
 These governments may provide the infrastructure for happiness through effective legislation aimed at increasing public wellbeing.
 Might it not be their legislation in other areas which increases national happiness, thus making our apparent link redundant?

 It makes sense to me to conclude, at least, that part of the effective policy required to increase national happiness is legislation designed to minimise income inequality.
 Raising the minimum wage.
 Raising taxes for the wealthy and using that money for social goods.
 This is what smart governments do.
+I for one favour going one step further and introducing a universal basic income, a move which would dramatically reduce the wealth gap if carried out correctly.
+That, however, is a topic for another post.
 Legislation influences both the happiness of a country and its place in the Gini index.
 What is good for income equality may also be good for happiness.